Trusted

 What are the proposed changes?

-1. EIP-3860: Possible fix of a Denial-of-Service attack vector and capping gas fees
+3. EIP-3860: Fix of a Denial-of-Service attack vector and capping gas fees

-1. EIP-6049: Possible capping and positive impact of transaction fees for Ethereum developers
+5. EIP-6049: Capping and positive impact of transaction fees for Ethereum developers

 What’s with EIP-4895 and ETH withdrawals?

-In simple terms, the EIP-4895 will release the staked ETH from the Beacon Chain (now a part of the mainnet).
-This EIP will not just release the staked ETH but also the staking rewards that were promised.
-Even the liquid staking protocols will benefit as they, staking ETH on behalf of the clients, will also have the option to experience the withdrawals.
+In simple terms, the EIP-4895 released the staked ETH from the Beacon Chain (now a part of the mainnet).
+This EIP not only released the staked ETH but also the staking rewards that were accumulated.
+Even the liquid staking protocols benefitted, as they staked ETH on behalf of their clients.

-But before we understand the withdrawals, it is necessary to track the current state of staking.
-This will also help us understand the possible impact of the token release.
+But before we understand the withdrawals, it is necessary to track the state of staking.
+This will also help us understand the impact of the token release.

 The ETH staking timeline